SilkyChickn/CoreEngine/documents/FileFormat.md

 # File format specification

-MetaModel files are stored as bytes.
+ModelData files are stored as bytes.
 Here is the specification of the format.

 ## Fundamental Data types